lolyu/aoi/books/a_heavily_commented_linux_kernel_source_code/chapter03_kernel_programming_language_and_env/inline_assembly.md

     * reference the name in the assembly template by `%[Value]`
 * `constraint`:
     * input operands constraints should not begin with either `=` or `+`
+    * `"0"` means the input operand will use the same set of registers as the first output operand
+    * `"k"` means the input operand must be in the same place as the `k`th output operand

 * `cvariablename`: specifies a C lvalue expression to hold the output
+* When the compiler selects the registers to use to represent the output operands, it does not use any of the clobbered registers
+* The compiler assumes that on exit from the asm statement these operands contain the same values as they had before executing the statement.

+### clobbers
+* While the compiler is aware of changes to entries listed in the output operands, the inline asm code may modify more than just the outputs.
+* In order to inform the compiler of these changes, list them in the clobber list.
+* When the compiler selects which registers to use to represent input and output operands, it does not use any of the clobbered registers.
+As a result, clobbered registers are available for any use in the assembler code.

+* special clobbers:
+	* `"cc"`
+	* `"memory"`
 ## references
 * https://stackoverflow.com/questions/15819794/when-to-use-earlyclobber-constraint-in-extended-gcc-inline-assembly
 * https://dmalcolm.fedorapeople.org/gcc/2015-08-31/rst-experiment/how-to-use-inline-assembly-language-in-c-code.html